 The CA slow-motion videos - stroke guidance for players and referees.
 When made in 2006, these videos revolutionised our understanding of what happens in many normal strokes played in AC and GC.
 Any serious player or aspiring referee will benefit from studying these videos.

 Preparation for a GC Referee course describes what you need to do in advance to ensure a successful course.

 Practice questions are 20 example questions, similar to those in the referee's exam, to help get you used to finding answers in the rules booklet.

 What comes up most often? lists the most frequent issues that GC referees are called upon to decide - it helps you focus your study on the areas of most concern.

 Rule 10 - The Wrong Ball rule has been simplified and amended in the 5th Edition with the introduction of the "Ball Swap" remedy.
 This provides a means of avoiding the unfairness of the "gift hoop" situation.

-Rules 11.2.4 and 6 - Another two rules which can be difficult to apply on the court are the related pair of Double Tap and 'Ball Crush'.
-Appendix 4 of the GC Rules booklet gives advice on applying the rules in short clearance strokes.
-Further guidance is given in Guidance on 13(a)6 and 8 for players and referees on how to decide if a stroke is legal or faulty.
+Rules 11.2.4 and 6 - Another two rules which can be difficult to apply on the court are the related pair of Double Tap and 'Ball Crush' in the context of short range clearances.
+See Appendix 4 of the GC Rules booklet and a more detailed discussion at Guidance to Referees and Players on Short Range Clearances.

-Hammer Strokes and other strokes where the mallet is driven down onto the ball can also often cause faults [Rules 11.2.4 and 5 in particular] and Guidance on Hammer Strokes explains the basis on which such strokes will be refereed.
+Hammer Strokes and other strokes where the mallet is driven down onto the ball can also often cause faults [Rules 11.2.4 and 5 in particular] and Guidance to Referees and Players on Hammer Strokes and Jump Strokes explains the basis on which such strokes will be refereed.